dylanbrams/GameOfLife/README.md

 Please note that this is a program in Java, so it is fairly heavy in a few ways.

+The development environment I have used is Android Studio 3.0; the version as of 11/12/2017

 ToDo:
 1. Unit Tests for the Bitmap generation functions.